 It was not until after World War I, when some civilization settled over southern Arizona, that the origin of today’s church began.
 R.R.
 Richardson, who is considered the founder of Patagonia, donated two lots in 1920 for a church building.
 The church was constructed over a period of about five years.
 The labor and workmanship for the church construction came from the members and their friends and neighbors.

-As years went by, mines in the neighboring towns closed, leaving the town of Patagonia a quiet village with most outside activity created by bird watchers coming from all over the world to record sightings of rare birds in the sancturay along Sonoita Creek at the edge of Patagonia.
+As years went by, mines in the neighboring towns closed, leaving the town of Patagonia a quiet village with most outside activity created by bird watchers coming from all over the world to record sightings of rare birds along Sonoita Creek at the edge of Patagonia.

-This country church with its stained glass windows, black oak Cross, and dedicated Christian which are all surrounded by God's beauty, will stand to serve this community for decades and generations to come.
+This country church with its stained-glass windows, black oak Cross, and dedicated Christians will stand to serve this community for decades and generations to come.